ejwillemse/BAN313/chapter3.md

 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:97f9e17aa1
-## Using the best distribution for passanger arrivals
+## Using the best distribution for passenger arrivals

-To use the distribution, $X \sim \text{Poisson}(\lambda)$ we first need to estimate its key parametes, namely the expected number of customers that arrive per minute, $\lambda$.
+To use the distribution, $X \sim \text{Poisson}(\lambda)$, we first need to estimate its key parameter, namely the expected number of customers that arrive per minute, $\lambda$.
-Thereafter we will emperically calculate the probability of the two outbound access-gates being insufficient during any minute interval using the `ppois()` function.
+Thereafter we will empirically calculate the probability of the two outbound access-gates being insufficient during any minute interval using the `ppois()` function.
-Recall that the station is considering installing _two_ outbound access-gates and each gate can process approximately _two_ passangers per minute.
+Recall that the station is considering installing _two_ outbound access-gates and each gate can process approximately _two_ passengers per minute.
 For now we will ignore the knock-on effect that insufficient or excess resources during a time-interval will have on the following time-interval.

 The data that we will use to estimate the key parameters are available in the `gauArrive` dataframe.
-The number of customers that arrived within each minute interval has been precaculated and is available as the `nArrivePerMin` object.
+The number of customers that arrived within each minute interval has been pre-calculated and is available as the `nArrivePerMin` object.

 *** =instructions

 1. Estimate $\lambda$ for the poisson distribution and assign your answer to `arrivalRate`.
-2. Use the poisson distribution propability function and determine the probability that the two outbound access-gates will be insufficient during any minute interval and assign your answer to `pInsufficent`.
+2. Use the poisson distribution probability function and determine the probability that the two outbound access-gates will be insufficient during any minute interval and assign your answer to `pInsufficent`.
 3. View the above values by printing them to the console output via the `script.R` file.

 *** =hint